MetOffice/lfric_apps/documentation/source/user_guide/checkpointing/lfric_atm_checkpoint.rst

                        twod=.true.))

 .. attention::

-   Note that in the calls above, the field that may be checkpointed does not provide the function space type or other information that describes the shape of the field, whereas the field that is not checkpointed provides the function space type ``W3`` and ``twod=.true`` to indicate that the field is on a single layer.
+   Note that one of the arguments in the calls above is a function call to ``make_spec``.
+For the field that may be checkpointed the ``make_spec`` call does not include the function space type or other information that describes the shape of the field, whereas the field that is not checkpointed provides the function space type ``W3`` and ``twod=.true`` (the latter indicates that the field is on a single layer).

-   Any field that `may` be checkpointed `must` have an XIOS definition (as pointed out above, these definitions are stored in the ``lfric_dictionary.xml`` file.
-It is possible to use this definition to infer the shape of the field (its function space and so forth).
-Therefore, there is no requirement to provide the argument that define these features.
-Indeed, doing so results in the definition appearing in two places and raises the possibility that the two definitions may diverge.
+   Any field that `may` be checkpointed `must` have an XIOS definition (as pointed out above, these definitions are stored in the ``lfric_dictionary.xml`` file).
+The XML definition is used to infer the shape of the field (its function space and so forth).
+Such informaton is required to initialise the field within the model.
+As the information can be extracted from the XML there is no requirement to provide the function space in the ``make_spec`` argument list.
+Indeed, doing so would result in the definition appearing in two places and raise the possibility that the two definitions may diverge.

-Broadly speaking, there will be logic defining whether the code is called for a given field depending on whether the field is required; logic will set ``checkpoint_flag`` depending on whether the field needs to be checkpointed at the end of the run (which depends on the scientific configuration, and also on whether checkpointing has been enabled).
-The call also lists the field collection to which the field will be added.
-In ``lfric_atm``, each field collection is held in ``model_db`` so is accessible throughout the algorithm layer of the model.

 Key parts of the above call are:

 * ``make_spec`` returns a ``field spec`` data structure that summarises the requirements for the field.
-Optionally, this can include stating which field collection should store it, and what the shape of the field is in terms of its function space or whether it is a 2D field.
-Note that where the shape is not specified, the information will be derived from the field definition in the XIOS ``iodef.xml`` file.
+Optionally, the arguments to ``make_spec`` can include stating which field collection should reference the field.

+  * If the ``make_spec`` call sets the ``ckp`` flag then it can be assumed that XIOS may need to read or write the field and therefore an XML record for the field will be in the ``lfric_dictionary.xml`` file that is included in the application's ``iodef.xml`` file.
+This means that the shape of the field (its function space, number of levels and so forth) can be inferred from the XIOS metadata and does not need to be supplied in the ``make_spec`` argument list.
+  * If the ``make_spec`` call does not set the ``ckp`` flag, then the field is not checkpointed and it must be assumed that there is no XML record for the field in the ``iodef.xml`` file.
+Therefore, additional arguments are required to the ``make_spec`` call to define the function space type and other information about the field.

 * ``apply`` is a procedure in the ``processor`` object that does work on the ``field spec``.
 * ``processor`` can be one of two different objects depending on whether this is the first or second call to the ``create_physics_prognostics`` code.

 The first call